TrellixVulnTeam/swahilipython_SCMU/Doc/library/importlib.rst

 .. class:: Finder

-   An abstract base class representing a :term:`finder`.
+   An abstract base kundi representing a :term:`finder`.

    .. deprecated:: 3.3
       Use :class:`MetaPathFinder` or :class:`PathEntryFinder` instead.